Healthy Living

 Start tracking your cycle

 In case you’re not already doing it, it’s time you started tracking your menstrual cycle.
 This will help you find out the best time for getting pregnant as you will know on which days you’re ovulating.
 Record your period’s beginning and end and note down your symptoms such as tenderness in the breasts or cramping.
+Dentistry is evolving to recognize the importance of pre-pregnancy dental care, making it a crucial addition to your pre-pregnancy checklist.
 There are also some signs that you are ovulating like increased basal body temperature and stretchy cervical mucus.
 However, you can also rely on one of the many period-tracking apps that are available.

 See your doctor and dentist

 You also want to make sure your body is healthy, which is why scheduling an appointment with your physician is advised.
+Add “schedule a dental checkup and cleaning” to your pre-pregnancy checklist to ensure good oral health for you and your baby.
 They will run various tests, go over your medical history, discuss potential medical concerns, recommend vaccinations, and much more to ensure your pregnancy is healthy.
 Checking your dental health is also essential so visit your dentist as well.
 They will check your teeth and gums as poor dental hygiene and some diseases can lead to pregnancy complications.

 Eat a healthy diet